 In the event of conflicts between the provisions of the Civil Code and the provisions of other codes and laws which contain civil law provisions, the provisions of the Civil Code prevail.
 In relation to all other spheres of law, in the event that two legal acts of equal force contain conflicting provisions, then the specific legal act shall apply to the particular relations, provided that the relations are in the same field as the legal acts applied.
 If there is a conflict between general and specific norms set out within the same normative legal act, the specific norms shall apply.
-A new normative legal act has a higher legal force over a normative legal act adopted previously by the same State authority regarding the same issue.
+A new normative legal act adopted previously by the same State authority regarding the same issue.